A few months after Telenor, Ooredoo launched this month its wireless broadband internet product called Supernet Wireless.

 Already in bad shape, a new wave of churn can be fatal for some of them.

 Among the ISP’s, Ananda is probably the one that invested the more money into its license and infrastructure.
-As such, the service provider has a high pressure to scale up fast.
-Telenor and Ooredoo new deal is definitely a bad news for the new comer already in trouble with heavy coverage issue.
+As such, the Internet provider has a high pressure to scale up fast.
+Telenor and Ooredoo new deal is definitely a bad news for the newcomer already in trouble with heavy coverage issue.

 When we compare Ananda price with Ooredoo and Telenor, the 4G service provider is way out in left field.